Consulting, Assessments and Appraisal

 FAIR MARKET VALUE ASSESSMENT

-Art valuation is the process of estimating the potential market value of works of art (a financial rather than aesthetic concern).
-Subjective views of cultural value play a part as well.
-To arrive at an accurate amount, the art valuations of Toronto Art Restoration Inc. involve comparing data from multiple sources: art auction records; private, museum and corporate collections; curators and art dealers activities; a state of conservation assessment; and specialized market analysts.
+The potential market value of works of art (a financial rather than aesthetic concern) can be assessed by comparing data from multiple sources: art auction records; private, museum and corporate collections; curators and art dealers activities; a state of conservation assessment; and specialized market analysts.

 This assessment is used to determine the historical origins of the artwork, materials used by the artist, his/her techniques and signature identification.